 - INBRE fellowships are open to students from Bates College, Bowdoin College, Colby College, College of the Atlantic, the University of Maine, the University of Maine at Farmington, Fort Kent, Machias, and Presque Isle, Southern Maine Community College, and all other Maine colleges and universities.

 - Graduating seniors are not eligible for Maine INBRE funds.

 - Research fellowships are ten weeks long and cover room, board, supplies, and stipend at Maine institutions.

 2015 undergraduate research fellowships are ten weeks long, from early June to August 8.

 - All application materials must be submitted (emailed or postmarked) by January 9, 2015.

-- Review the list of MDI Biological Laboratory or Maine INBRE research mentors.
-On your application, you must indicate your preference for three mentors or research areas.
+- Review the list of MDI Biological Laboratory faculty or Maine INBRE research mentors, taking note of their research areas.
+On your application, you must indicate your preference for up to three research areas.